gyumin4726/SS-MoE/README.md

 ## Training & Evaluation

-Run the training script corresponding to each dataset:
+Run the training script for the target dataset:

 - `sh train_cub.sh`
 - `sh train_cifar.sh`
 - `sh train_miniimagenet.sh`

-Each script first performs training on the **base session**, followed by automatic evaluation across all **incremental sessions** according to the FSCIL protocol.
+Each script first trains the model on the **base session** and then automatically evaluates performance over all subsequent **incremental sessions** under the FSCIL protocol.

----

 ## Configuration

-The main experimental settings can be modified in:
+The main experiment settings can be modified in:

 - `configs/<dataset>/<dataset>_base.py`
 - `configs/<dataset>/<dataset>_inc.py`

-These configuration files control the training setup for the **base session** and **incremental sessions**, respectively.
+These files define the training setup for the **base session** and **incremental sessions**, respectively.

 Key configurable options include:

 - **Backbone model**
   - `backbone.model_name`
   - `pretrained_path`
-  - Select the VMamba backbone variant (Tiny / Small / Base).
+  - Select the VMamba backbone variant: Tiny, Small, or Base.

 - **Number of MoE experts**
   - `neck.num_experts`